phamdongchinh683/ticketing-system-api/README.md

 The project includes CI/CD pipelines for automated Docker builds and deployments:

-### GitHub Actions

-GitHub Actions workflow (`.github/workflows/docker.yml`) that:
-- Builds Docker image on push to `dev` branch
-- Pushes image to Docker Hub
-- Tags images with `latest` and commit SHA

 **Setup:**
 1. Create a repository on Docker Hub
 2. Add GitHub Secrets: `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`